Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Selection of Redshift z>12 Galaxies

 \subsubsection{JADES+53.02618-27.88716; NIRCam ID 16699}

 Figure \ref{fig:sed_16699} shows the best-fit SED for object JADES+53.02618-27.88716 \citep[NIRCam ID 16699,][]{hainline23}.
 The best-fit redshift is $z_a=11.6$ for this faint source, which has $m_{AB}\approx30.2-30.5$ in the NIRCam long-wavelength channels.
-The best-fit template shows Lyman$-\alpha$ emission.
 The best low-redshift solution has $z_{low}=2.6$.
-We note that using the BAGPIPES SED-fitting code \citep{carnall18} to constrain the photometric redshift of this galaxy candidate provides a slightly lower redshift of $z\approx11.3$, without Lyman-$\alpha$ emission and with still substantial $P(z>11)$.
+We note that using the BAGPIPES SED-fitting code \citep{carnall18} to constrain the photometric redshift of this galaxy candidate provides a slightly lower redshift of $z\approx11.3$, without Lyman-$\alpha$ emission and with still non-zero $P(z>11)$.